'Utterly callous' Trump didn't pay personal driver OT for years, suit alleges

 Breaking News Emails

-A man who worked as Donald Trump's personal driver for a quarter century filed suit against the president's company Monday, claiming he wasn't paid for thousands of hours of overtime.
+A man who worked as Donald Trump's personal driver for a quarter of a century filed suit against the president's company on Monday, claiming he wasn't paid for thousands of hours of overtime.

 Cintron — who served as Trump’s personal driver for more than 25 years and gave up the responsibility after the Secret Service took on the role in 2016 — said he was owed overtime wages for about 3,300 hours of driving over the past six years.